alexcpn/alexcpn.github.io/html/NN/ml/2_perceptron_training.md

 This is the classical method of perceptron learning

 $$
 \delta w_j =
  \begin{cases}
- 0 \text{      if instance is classified correctly}  \\
+ 0 \text { if instance is classified correctly}  \\
-+x_j  \text{   if +1 instance is classified as −1} \\
++x_j  \text { if +1 instance is classified as −1} \\
--x_j \text{    if -1 instance is classified as +1}\\
+-x_j \text { if -1 instance is classified as +1}\\
 \end{cases}
+$$

-$$ [ref 5][5]
+ [ref 5][5]

 This is also called the delta rule.
-Note that there is some articles that refe to this as gradient descent simplified.
-But gradient descent dependes on the activation function being differentiable.
-The step function which is the activation function of the perceptron in non continious and hence non differentiable.
+Note that there is some articles that refer to this as gradient descent simplified.
+But gradient descent depends on the activation function being differentiable.
+The step function which is the activation function of the perceptron in non continuous and hence non differentiable.

 A more rigorous  explanation of the proof is here from the book [Neural Networks by R.Rojas][3] and more lucid explanation here [perceptron-learning-algorithm][4]

   [1]: https://i.stack.imgur.com/kO3ym.png
   [2]: https://i.imgur.com/7MsJuS1.png